theomund/neuros/README.md

 # Overview

-NeurOS, as its name suggests, has a theme that revolves around [Neuro-sama](https://en.wikipedia.org/wiki/Neuro-sama), an artificial intelligence streamer created by [vedal987](https://twitter.com/vedal987).

-The primary goal of this operating system is to allow a large language model (LLM) to interact with the system through various mechanisms.

-This project also aims to create a lightweight, modular, and extensible Unix-like operating system based on the microkernel architecture.
+This project aims to create a lightweight, modular, and extensible operating system based on the microkernel architecture.
 The microkernel design minimizes the kernel's complexity by delegating most tasks to userspace services, resulting in improved reliability, security, and maintainability.

+In addition, this operating system aims to allow a large language model (LLM) to interact with the system.
+What this means is that an AI will have the eventual ability to interact with the user interface.

+As its name suggests, this operating system thematically revolves around [Neuro-sama](https://en.wikipedia.org/wiki/Neuro-sama), an artificial intelligence streamer created by [vedal987](https://twitter.com/vedal987).
+References from the stream and the community will make an appearance.

+Lastly, to ensure compatibility with UNIX and its derivatives, this operating system will try to adhere to the [POSIX](https://en.wikipedia.org/wiki/POSIX) specification.
+This will ease the porting of software from those systems.

 # Screenshots